awsdocs/amazon-translate-developer-guide/doc_source/async-prereqs.md

 ## Prerequisite permissions<a name="async-prereqs-permissions"></a>

 Before you can run a batch translation job, your AWS account must have a service role in IAM\.
 This role must have a permissions policy that grants Amazon Translate:
-+ Read access to your input folder in Amazon S3\.
++ Read access to your input folder and all its sub\-folders in Amazon S3\.
 + Read and write access to your output bucket\.

 It must also include a trust policy that allows Amazon Translate to assume the role and gain its permissions\.
 This trust policy must allow the `translate.amazonaws.com` service principal to perform the `sts:AssumeRole` action\.